 And each learning experience helped create the woman I am today.

-Here are 10 reasons why I’m a better person as a result of long-term travel:
+Here are 10 reasons why I’m a better person as a result of living abroad:

 1. I’m more open-minded to religion.